-A visit to a professionally designed website shows a matured, high converting menu contents.
+A visit to a professionally designed website shows mature, high converting menu content.
 Show me the menu of any site and I can easily predict whether the site is a successful one or not!!

-Your menu contains important links/navigation of pages present on the site; examples of known pages includes:
+Your menu contains important links/navigation of pages present on the site; examples of known pages include: